 Victoria General Hospital

-This emergency department was rebuilt in 2009 and sees more than 65,000 patients annually.
+The Emergency department was rebuilt in 2009 with additional renovations in 2021, and sees 65,000 patients annually.

-Victoria General Hospital specializes in neurology, neurosurgery, pediatrics and obstetrics, and is also a level-2 trauma centre.
-It is the trauma referral centre for Vancouver Island with a trauma service that is run by trauma team leaders from the departments of emergency medicine, general surgery, anesthesia, and ICU.
-Emergency medicine residents can do optional TTL call as soon as they have completed their Trauma block in PGY-1.
-More than 20 percent of the annual visits to Victoria General Hospital are pediatrics.
-There are pediatric and neonatal ICU and a variety of other pediatric specialists (anesthesia, cardiology, neurology, psychiatry, general surgery, orthopedics).
-All pediatric resuscitation and trauma is led by the ER physician.
+Victoria General hospital specializes in Neurology/Stroke, Neurosurgery, Pediatrics, and Obstetrics, and is also a Level 2 Trauma Centre.
+It is the trauma referral centre for Vancouver Island with a Trauma service that is run by physicians from the departments of EM, General Surgery, Anesthesia, and ICU.
+EM residents can do optional TTL call as soon as they have completed their Trauma block in PGY-1.
+More than 20% of the annual visits to VGH ED are pediatric.
+The hospital has the Island’s primary pediatric and neonatal ICU and a variety of other pediatric specialists (Anesthesia, Cardiology, Neurology, Psychiatry, General Surgery, Orthopedics).
+All pediatric resuscitations are led by the ER physician.

 Royal Jubilee Hospital

-This hospital near downtown Victoria has more than 62,000 emergency department visits annually.
-As the inner-city hospital, the patient population consists of a variety of demographics including those affected by addictions, homelessness, and infectious disease.
-It is the interventional cardiac, vascular and thoracic centre, and sees a wide variety of medical and surgical cases.
-This site is the primary home to ophthalmology, plastic surgery and nephrology services.
-There is a separate psychiatric ER attached to its main ER, and the BC Cancer Regional Care Centre for Vancouver Island is located at Royal Jubilee Hospital.
+This hospital near downtown Victoria has more than 62,000 Emergency department visits annually.
+As the inner-city hospital, the patient population consists of a variety of groups including those affected by addictions, homelessness, and infectious disease.
+It is the interventional Cardiac, Vascular and Thoracic centre, and sees a wide variety of medical and surgical cases.
+This site is the primary home to Ophthalmology, Plastic Surgery and Nephrology services.
+There is a separate Psychiatric ER attached to our main ER, and the BC Cancer Regional Care Centre for Vancouver Island is located at RJH.

-Our residency program follows the Competence by Design (CBD) format set forth by the Royal College of Physicians and Surgeons.
-The program is five years in duration and an example outline of the curriculum can be found below:
+Our residency program follows the Competence by Design (CBD) format set forth by the Royal College.
+The program is 5 years in duration and an example outline of the curriculum can be found below.
+Of the 65 total blocks, there are 7 that require the Victoria residents to be located outside Victoria for the duration.
+For these mandatory away blocks, travel and accommodation support is provided by the PGME:

 Welcome to Victoria, BC!

 Over 350,000 people call the Greater Victoria area home!
 We are lucky to enjoy a unique sub-Mediterranean climate and hours of sunshine throughout the year.
-Did you know that Victoria is the sixth sunniest city in Canada, and that it receives less annual precipitation than nearly 82 percent of Canada’s 41 largest urban areas?
+Did you know that Victoria is the 6th sunniest city in Canada, and that it actually receives less annual precipitation than more than 80% of Canada’s largest urban areas (including a large nearby city in BC that shall remain nameless, but rhymes with Slamcouver)?
 Some would say it’s a nice place to live!
 BC’s capital city has historic buildings at every turn, enough restaurants/cafes/pubs to keep you busy for years, an extensive system of bike lanes and regional trails for riding, sandy beaches with mountainous landscapes for lounging, and dense greenery everywhere you look.

 Recreation

 Victoria is the main ‘jumping-off point’ for adventurers looking to experience Vancouver Island.
 The city itself boasts kilometres of bike lanes and dedicated regional trails, such as the Galloping Goose Trail, so that cycling to work earns you praise rather than road rage.
-If you’re a mountain biker, you can find adrenaline-pumping single track within Greater Victoria at Bear Mountain, Hartland/Mount Work Regional Park, or the newly built Jordie Lunn Bike Park – all of which are only a short drive from downtown Victoria.
+If you’re a mountain biker, you can find adrenaline-pumping single track within Greater Victoria at Hartland/Mount Work Regional Park, Bear Mountain, or the newly built Jordie Lunn Bike Park – all of which are only a short drive from downtown Victoria.
 Surrounded by ocean on three sides, Victoria is an ocean sport mecca, and there is never a shortage of kite surfers, kayakers, stand-up paddleboarders, and sailors.
 Surfers are a short drive away from Jordan River, Sombrio and China Beaches, and only a few hours away from world-famous Tofino.
 Victoria is also home to many marinas (many of which boast excellent restaurants and cafés), including the Royal Victoria Yacht Club and Oak Bay Marina.
 Do you like golf?
-Well, Victoria arguably has some of the nicest golf courses in North America.
-Check out Victoria Golf Club or Bear Mountain Resort.
+Well Victoria arguably has some of the nicest golf courses in North America.
+Check out Victoria Golf Club or Bear Mountain Resort, and golf is a year-round activity here.

 Victoria has a multitude of fine dining options, and is home to more than a dozen craft breweries.
 If you like something more challenging than Coors or Labatt’s, then Victoria’s craft brewing scene is for you.
 With more breweries per capita than anywhere else in Canada, you can be sure to find your favourite new beverage.
 Food options range from fine Italian dining at Il Terrazzo to French delicacies at Restaurant Matisse, from seaside pub eats at Spinnakers Brewpub to delicious sushi at Sen Zushi!
 If you are in need of something quick, a food truck is never far away.